reservoirprotocol/relay-periphery/README.md

 1. User approves Permit2 and signs an offchain message authorizing token transfers
 2. RelayRouter verifies the signature and uses Permit2 to transfer tokens from the user
 3. RelayRouter executes the specified calls (e.g., swap operations)
+4. If `calls` includes an NFT mint or transfer, `nftRecipient` MUST be specified to transfer the token to `nftRecipient` in `onERC721Received`
-4. Any remaining tokens or ETH can be handled via cleanup functions
+5. Any remaining tokens or ETH can be handled via cleanup functions

 ## CreditMaster